 CURATED BY Sarah and Kathrin Oberrauch

-The notion of Ritornello (Italian; ‘little return’) was first used to describe the reinviting passage in classical music: It is a melody which repeats itself and is played by all musicians together.
-The exhibition Ritornello presents sound works by artists with different cultural background and unites the plurality on one stage.
-The heterogeneity of melodies meeting in the art space carries the idea of harmoniously, but also generate a cacophony, which may provide the possibility for new and unheard motives to evolve.
+The notion of Ritornello (Italian; ‘little return’) was first used to describe the re-inviting passage in classical music: It is a melody which repeats itself and is played by all musicians together.
+The exhibition 'Ritornello' presents sound works by artists with different cultural backgrounds and unites their plurality on one stage.
+The heterogeneity of melodies meeting in the art space carries the idea of harmonious merging, but also generates a cacophony, providing the possibility for new and unheard motives to evolve.

-This project refer to Deleuze and Guattari’s concept of the Ritornello, as developed in ‘Tausend Plateaus’.
+This project refers to Deleuze and Guattari’s concept of the Ritornello as developed in ‘Thousand Plateaus’.
 Their understanding of the Ritornello is one of a positive force which operates within a certain territory, interacting with already existing forces to create a new spatial arrangement.
-Using this metaphor each individual is pervaded by a multitude of Ritornellos, linking memory and experience of territory.
+Using this metaphor, each individual is pervaded by a multitude of Ritornellos, linking memory and experience of territory.
 The Ritornello consists of a certain gravity, a materiality which organizes and structures a territory temporarily.
-The phenomena functions musically, playfully, politically, economically, socially and in connection with desire.
-In a spiritual sense, it expresses the idea of a home land.
+This phenomena functions musically, playfully, politically, economically, socially and in connection with desire.
+In a spiritual sense, it expresses the idea of a homeland.
 The chant of the artistic voice, like the voice in a song, is elevated from personal position to concrete function, always in relation to a certain territory.
 My territory, the territory which I no longer own, the territory which I try to reach again, is what composes the song.

 Today, the sounds of everyday life can be read as a globalized sound vocabulary, challenging the notion of artistic creation and, with the help of critical reading, inviting moments of disturbance.